of Condos:

 Siesta Gulf View Condominiums in Siesta Key – Sarasota, FL.

-Are you looking for maintenance-free condos on the gorgeous Siesta Key, Sarasota?
-The Siesta Gulf View Condos, built in 1980, are a gulf front property with 59 units available.
-Pets are permitted at the condos, and security ensures safety and privacy.
+Siesta Gulf View condos for sale were built in 1980, and feature gorgeous Gulf front real estate with 59 condo units available.
+Pets are permitted in the community, and security ensures safety and privacy.
 The on-site tennis courts are ideal for getting in a game or two on your off time, and the heated pool makes relaxation after a hard day at work – or play – an easy escape.
 Elevators are also available, ensuring that all members of your family have access to your home.
 A fitness center, sauna room, picnic deck and grilling area round out the amenities for these wonderful condos.
+Read more

 Siesta Key Village is a five-minute walk away from the Siesta Gulf View condos, with much to do and see.
 There are many restaurants here, including an oyster bar, ice cream shop and other treats.
 Siesta Key itself has many highlights, with the foremost being the world famous beaches.
 The sugar white sand and turquoise water of the beaches cannot be missed, and rentals are easily available for kayaks, jet skis and boats.
 If you’d rather have someone else drive, sunset cruises and dolphin excursions can also be arranged, as well as fishing tours for all levels of experience.